Last Updated: 15th June 2026.

 You can also incentivize people to share with gamification features, including claimable rewards and leaderboards to highlight top performers and incite friendly competition.

-Most importantly though, our analytics suite allows you to measure the advocacy program’s performance as a whole, at team level, and individual users.
+Most importantly, our analytics suite allows you to measure the advocacy program’s performance as a whole, at the team level, and for individual users.

 You can measure everything from clicks generated to comparative cost-per-click and earned media value (ROI) in real-time.